SurrealNumber/CoreTitleInheritance/readme.txt

 - xFix implementation of title law ineligibility (to reflect tests above)
 - xChange definition of able to be cored
 - xChange definition of counting to core limit
-- Add game concept of core title tree, leaves and branches
+- ~Add game concept of core title tree, leaves and branches
 - xAdd trigger for has penalty/cost
 - xCheck definition of inconsistent titles
-- Add in penalty modifier.
+- xAdd in penalty modifier.
-- Change effect of coring a title (auto core parents)
+- xChange effect of coring a title (auto core parents)
 - Change recalculation of cores and the like
 - On de-core consider how to deal with it
     - Add dialogue for how far up should be decored.
 Only show if applicable.